 Represented the wife of the defendant to POCA proceedings.
 Successfully insulated the wife’s interest in the matrimonial home from the confiscation order.

 R v SH-P (2016)

 Defence Counsel in cash forfeiture proceedings concerning £90,000 cash found in the Defendant’s drawer.

 R v KE (2016)

 Defence Counsel in case of alleged intra-familial assault by penetration of child under 13.
+Required delicate cross-examination of two child complainants.
 Defendant acquitted unanimously.

 Winner of College of Law Plea in Mitigation Competition 2011;

 Buchanan Prize, Lincoln’s Inn 2011;

 Walter Wigglesworth Scholar, Lincoln’s Inn 2013